Gulf States Dive and Rescue 2026 O: 504-362-5731 TEXT :504-382-1097

 Thank you for your interest in our Canal Rescue and In-Water Vehicle Extrication course.
 This course is one of several Mission Specific Distinctive SpecialtiesTM offered through Gulf States Dive and Rescue to meet a water rescue or safety training need that generalized training doesn't address adequately for your needs.
 Other courses include 18hr Flood and Moving Water Rescue, Marine Safety Elements for the Work Force as well as our children's water safety and SCUBA exploratory opportunities.

 For first responders that need a deeper response or wish to train their team to provide rescue while donning SCUBA, we offer both a certificate course as well as certification course.
-The difference between the certificate vs certification course is only a matter of four check out dives that can be completed through GSDR, or through a referral program at a dive shop near you.
-One of our goals was to ensure that every single participant that may breath compressed air underwater gets the exact same didactic and pool training, supervised by an active and experienced SCUBA instructor, every other diver gets, within the course.
+The difference between the certificate vs certification course is a matter of four check out dives that can be completed through GSDR, IDEA or through a referral program at a dive shop near you.
+One of our goals was to ensure that every single participant that may breath compressed air underwater gets the exact same didactic and pool training, supervised by an active and experienced recreational and PS SCUBA instructor, every other diver gets, within the course.
 Should you or your department decide to finish the certification process, it is super easy and now much less expensive to do so.

 The didactic portion of this course covers an incredible amount of information as it pertains to the eight canal construction considerations that can directly impact scene safety, hydrology, PPE and more.
 For a peak at the table of contents please Click here - >

-Of the four potential landing scenarios, this course is designed to provide First Responders with as realistic training as possible in two of the most common aquatic vehicle call-outs:
+Of the four potential landing scenarios, this course is designed to provide First Responders with as realistic training as possible in two of the most common aquatic vehicle rescue call-outs:

 - Vehicle Settled with Cab Showing